fkraeutli/what-machines-cant-learn/sessions/3_artificial_intelligence/lecture/slides_theories_of_mind.md

 For this lecture I heavily draw on what I learnt in the seminars of [Prof. Mark Bishop](https://www.gold.ac.uk/computing/staff/m-bishop/) during the Cognitive Computing MSc at Goldsmiths, University of London.

-The information compiled here stems from the slides which are still available on the [course website](http://www.doc.gold.ac.uk/~mas02mb/Cognitive%20Computing/) (unfortenately the course no longer exists).
+The information compiled here stems from the slides which are still available on the [course website](http://www.doc.gold.ac.uk/~mas02mb/Cognitive%20Computing/) (unfortunately the course no longer exists).

 ---